i11g/Arrays-And-Lists-Exercises/README.md

 # Front End Test Automation
-This repository contains solutions of the tasks and projects included in Front End Test Automation course.
+This repository contains my solutions of the tasks and projects included in Front End Test Automation course.

 ## Table of Contents